hbz/lobid-blog/_drafts/lobid-api.md

 <sup>1</sup> Elasticsearch expects consistent types for a specific field (e.g. the field `alternateName` should always be a string, or should always be an array), but compact JSON-LD uses a single string if there is only one value, or an array if there are multiple values.
 Expanded JSON-LD will always create an array, even if it contains a single value only.
 We would have needed something like compact keys with expanded values, but that is not available (see [https://github.com/json-ld/json-ld.org/issues/338](https://github.com/json-ld/json-ld.org/issues/338)).

-<sup>2</sup> Regular JSON becomes serializable as RDF by attaching a context, see [https://www.w3.org/TR/json-ld/#the-context](https://www.w3.org/TR/json-ld/#the-context).

-<sup>3</sup> Note that the value is an array here, even though there's only one medium in this case.
+<sup>2</sup> Note that the value is an array here, even though there's only one medium in this case.
 Since the data we serve is what we store in the index, we ensure that values are always arrays for fields that can have multiple values.
 See also footnote 1 above.